so61pi/examples/design-patterns/readme.rst

 Decorator
 ---------

 Decorate an object with new functionalities while preserving the old ones.
+Basically a linked list of code.

     What problems can it solve?